invertase/globe/packages/globe_ai/README.md

 `globe_ai` is a Dart-first package for interacting with large language models (LLMs) like OpenAI’s GPT series — built specifically for the Globe runtime.

-⚠️ Note: This package currently only works in **Globe** Platform.
+> This package currently only works in **Globe** Platform.
 Support for using it outside of **Globe** is coming soon.

-🧩 Internally, this package wraps the [AI-SDK OpenAI](https://ai-sdk.dev/providers/ai-sdk-providers/openai) to handle model execution and output parsing.
+Internally, this package wraps the [AI-SDK OpenAI](https://ai-sdk.dev/providers/ai-sdk-providers/openai) to handle model execution and output parsing.

 ## ✨ Features